Quantum simulation of lattice gauge theories coupled to fermionic matter via anyonic regularization: Preliminaries

+Prior work on $q$-deformed KS theory has focused on the pure theory, \emph{i.e.}, with no matter~\cite{Zache:2023b,Hayata:2023a,hayata2023string}.
+Herein, the regularization of the pure KS theory involves replacing the the Lie group $G$ with a quantum group $G_k$ constructed by a deformation of the universal enveloping algebra at a root of unity controlled by $k$.
+While $G$ contains a countably infinite number of irreps which satisfy rules according to the Lie algebra $\mathfrak{g}$, $G_k$ contains a finite number of irreps controlled by the deformation parameter $k$, and which satisfy a \emph{fusion algebra} as in Eq.~\eqref{eq:fusion}.
+The fusion coefficients $N^c_{ab}$ are derived from the deformed universal enveloping algebra.
+The quantum group $G_k$ limits to the undeformed Lie group $G$ as $k\rightarrow \infty$.

+As the fusion product is naturally trivalent, the lattice upon which the $q$-deformed Hamiltonian is defined must be resolved into a trivalent lattice as well.
+This is accomplished by point-splitting the vertices of the square lattice hosting the usual KS Hamiltonian, which yields a hexagonal lattice (see left side of Fig.~\ref{fig:pure_gauge_to_matter}).
+The $q$-deformed Hilbert space then consists of assigning each edge of the hexagonal lattice with an irrep from $G_k$, with the Gauss law at each trivalent vertex being satisfied if the fusion product is satisfied at the vertex.
+This formulation reproduces the spin-network representation of the pure KS Hamiltonian as $k\rightarrow \infty$, which is equivalent to the quadrivalent KS formulation upon applying the Gauss' law constraint~\cite{Zache:2023b}.

-The Hamiltonian still has the same form consisting of an electric field strength acting on the edges and a magnetic term on plaquettes.
-The electric field term is the quadratic Casimir operator of the gauge group \al{ E_{\bm{e}}^2 \ket{j}_{\bm{e}} = C(j) \ket{j}_{\bm{e}}. } For $SU(2)_k$, some authors have taken this to be the $q$-deformed quadratic Casimir operator $E_{\bm{e}}^2 \ket{j}_{\bm{e}} = [C(j)]_q \ket{j}_{\bm{e}}$.
-The magnetic term also has the same form, although now it can be given the interpretation of fusing a loop of the anyon corresponding to the Wilson line in the fundamental representation into the edges around the plaquette.
-The matrix elements of the plaquette operator are computed from the $F$ symbols of the anyon model in a simplification of the expression in Eq.~\eqref{eq:plaquette_operator}.
-Such operators first appeared in the Levin-Wen string-net models~\cite{levin2005string}.
-The difference here is that they are not being used to enforce a zero-flux constraint but rather to assign an energy to a flux.
-These plaquette operators do not commute with the electric field operators and their interplay generates the gauge field dynamics.
+The $q$-deformed Hamiltonian consists of an electric field term acting on the edges and a magnetic term on plaquettes.
+The electric field term is given by the $q$-deformed quadratic Casimir operator of the gauge group \al{ E_{\bm{e}}^2 \ket{j}_{\bm{e}} = [C(j)]_q \ket{j}_{\bm{e}}, } where $[n]_q \equiv (1-q^n)/(1-q)$ is a $q$-number for an integer $n$.
+The matrix elements of the plaquette operator are computed from the $F$ symbols of the fusion model, a proof for which can be found in the Supplementary Material of Ref.~\cite{Zache:2023b}: \al{ . } This form the plaquette operator was first established in the context of Levin-Wen models~\cite{levin2005string}.

-This formulation can in fact be thought of as a perturbation of a Levin-Wen type model by the electric field term.
-For any gauge group, we actually have a sequence of perturbed Levin-Wen models indexed by the regularization parameter $k$, with the undeformed lattice gauge theory Hamiltonian being recovered as $k\to\infty$.